 - If I pay this debt, will I receive confirmation in writing from Coast Professional for the payment and settlement terms?

 These are not the only things to consider when dealing with debt collectors.
 We are here to help you answer the questions above, and much more.
-Whether it’s harassment, settlement, pay-for-delete, or any other legal issue with Coast Professional, we at Agruss Law Firm are here to help you.
+Whether it’s harassment, settlement, pay-for-delete, or any other legal issue with Coast Professional, we at Mike Agruss Law are here to help you.

 Top Debt Collection Violations